 We have included videos on our website and app that are stored on the video platform Vimeo and can be played directly from our websites.
-Vimeo is a multimedia service of Vimeo Inc., 555 West 18th Street, New York 10011, USA ("Vimeo").
-In the event that personal data is transferred to the United States, Vimeo is subject to the EU-US Privacy Shield .
-The legal basis for integration is Article 6 (1) of a lite.
-F GDPR, based on our legitimate interest in integrating video and image content.
+Vimeo is a multimedia service of Vimeo Inc., 555 West 18th Street, New York 10011, USA (“Vimeo”).
+In accordance with the EU GDPR Vimeo may transfer your personal data from the EU to the U.S (or other countries outside of the EU) based on the use of Standard Contractual Clauses where appropriate.
+The legal basis for integration is Article 6 (1) (f) GDPR, based on our legitimate interest in integrating video and image content.
 By visiting the corresponding page on which videos are included on our website or app, Vimeo receives the information that you have accessed the corresponding page.
 This can be done regardless of whether you are logged in to Vimeo or not.
 Vimeo may use this data for advertising, market research and on-demand design of its websites.
 If you visit videos on our website or app while you are logged into your Vimeo profile, Vimeo can also link this event to your Vimeo profile.
-If you don't want the assignment, you need to log out of Vimeo before calling our app.
+If you don’t want the assignment, you need to log out of Vimeo before calling our app.

 For more information, see the Privacy notices Vimeo.

-The legal basis for the aforementioned data processing is Article 6 (1) of a lite. b GDPR, as far as push messages related to the contract processing.
-Otherwise, the legal basis is Article 6 (1) of a liter. f GDPR, based on our legitimate interest in providing you with product recommendations.
+The legal basis for the aforementioned data processing is Article 6 (1) (b) GDPR, as far as push messages related to the contract processing.
+Otherwise, the legal basis is Article 6 (1) (f) GDPR, based on our legitimate interest in providing you with product recommendations.